gleber/ledger-parsita/memory-bank/techContext.md

 ## Tool Usage Patterns

 - Use `devenv shell` to enter the development environment.
 - Use `python3 -m pytest` for running tests.
-When fixing unit tests, always rerun just the single test case instead of the whole test suite.
-Example command: `python3 -m pytest tests/test_find_non_dated_opens.py tests/test_find_non_dated_opens.py::test_find_non_dated_opens`
+- When debugging and fixing tests, when a failure is observed ALWAYS test just a single test with command like `python3 -m pytest tests/test_hledger_parser.py::test_journal_and_entities_have_source_location`.
+Always fix tests one by one.
+Each fix should be small.
+- Always re-run a single test AFTER EVERY SINGLE CODE MODIFICATION!
+If not sure which test to run, run all of them.
 - Use `black` and `isort` for code formatting.
 - **New CLI commands will be added for the capital gains tracking tool.**